nicholas-leonard/rnn-examples/part1.md

 # RNN Framework selection criteria

+What matters when picking / scoring an ML framework to use?
+Some criteria simply relate to ease of use and tooling support, while others speak directly to the ML ability of the framework.
+For me, the criteria are:

 * Good Language support (debugger, editor)
 * Speed of development
 * Active community
 * Good performance (training speed, data set scalability, accuracy / precision)
 * Near transparent migration from CPU to GPU training
+* Reproducible results
-* Ability to modify the framework easily
+* Ability to modify the framework / template code easily

-The Torch + RNN layer we delve into here is by no means perfect, but it scores highly enough on these criteria to make it my choice.
+The Torch + RNN layer we delve into here is by no means perfect, but it scores highly enough on these criteria to make it my current choice.
 Realistically, it pays to have good familiarity with multiple frameworks.
-TensorFlow may also morph into some kind of generic back-end like gcc or clang where other ML frameworks output TF models for training.
-There's no reason to do that until TF demonstrates something superior - speed, ability to harness a cluster of nodes..
+TensorFlow (TF) for example may morph into some kind of generic back-end like gcc or clang where other ML frameworks output TF models for training.
+So there's no reason for me to move to TF until it demonstrates something superior - speed, ability to harness a cluster of nodes.
+And when it does, then I'll use it as well as Torch / RNN.

 ##Other candidates